 Yokogawa's years of application expertise enable our customers to save time, money, and resources by collaboratively selecting the optimal gas analyzer solution.

-Process gas chromatographs are used for separating and analyzing chemical compounds in the gas phase of on-line industrial processes.
+- For separating and analyzing chemical compounds in gas phase of online industrial processes

 Oxygen analyzers provide valuable measurements in combustion control, process quality, safety and environmental applications.

 The Yokogawa Advanced Reflux Sampler is designed to provide conditioning for severe service analysis needs using a simple self contained two stage system.
 The first stage is designed to provide filtration of particulate and passive cooling.

 - Measures gas density with high sensitivity and quick response.
 Also capable of displaying specific gravity and molecular weight derived from the density data.

 - Can be used in hazardous areas with explosive atmospheres (FM, CSA, TIIS)

 - Hydrogen purity and replacement meter for power generators

 ZR402/ZR202 Zirconia Oxygen Analyzers